gazebosim/gz-sim/tutorials/battery.md

 * `<power_load>`: Power load on battery (W).

 * `<fix_issue_225>`: As reported [here](https://github.com/gazebosim/gz-sim/issues/225),
-there are some issues affecting batteries in Ignition Blueprint and Citadel.
+there are some issues affecting batteries in Gazebo Blueprint and Citadel.
 This parameter fixes the issues.
 Feel free to omit the parameter if you have legacy code and want to preserve the old behavior.